tdep-developers/tdep/docs/files.md

 The first line is the number of atoms in the simulation, the second line the number of timesteps.
 Then the timestep and the temperature.

+!!! note
-@note The timestep and temperature can safely be set to 0, except for [autocorrelation](../program/autocorrelation.html) and [atomic distribution](../program/atomic_distribution.html)
+	The timestep and temperature can safely be set to 0 in case you use stochastic sampling.

 ### <a name="infile.lotosplitting"></a> infile.lotosplitting